Around one in six children and young people have a probable mental health condition, while many struggle with challenges from bullying to bereavement.

-And anxiety disorders especially are something we're seeing more and more young people experience, affecting 5-19% of all children and adolescents, and about 2-5% of children younger than 12 across the country.
+The theme of this year's awareness week is anxiety.
+And while this is experienced across the board, it's something we're especially seeing more of in young people, affecting 5-19% of all children and adolescents, and about 2-5% of children younger than 12 across the country, according to the NHS.

-So, with early detection and intervention key, Dr Melanie Smart of Chichester Child Psychology shares the different ways anxiety in children can manifest (it's not always as easy as you might think to spot) – and what parents can do to help.
+So, with early detection and intervention key, Dr Melanie Smart of Chichester Child Psychology explains first hand the different ways anxiety in children can manifest (it's not always as easy as you might think to spot) – and what parents can do to help.

 Children can be anxious about lots of things from school to relationships, but generalised anxiety means they worry about most things in a non-specific way.
 Generalised anxiety tends to be about abstract things that have happened in the past or future – terrorism, COVID-19, war, even things they hear on the news about politicians.
 The child might hear it then worry about whether they are safe or someone is going to hurt them.